-I propose you a little game: Imagine that you make the most amazing cookies.
+I propose to you a little game: Imagine that you make the most amazing cookies.
 They have the perfect texture, an incredible flavor, fun shapes, and healthy ingredients and they’re so delicious that you can’t have enough of them.
-At least, that’s what people that have tried them say.
+At least, that’s what people who have tried them say.

 Turns out that the fair was full of people who sold vegetables, herbs, and spices.
 Pastries were not a big hit there since most of the people who visit the fair prefer other kinds of food.

-In the case of your cookies, you should have figured out who would like to buy cookies that are healthy, have fun shapes, and with different flavors.
+In the case of your cookies, you should have figured out who would like to buy cookies that are healthy, fun shapes, and with different flavors.
 Moms of kids perhaps?
-If so, where do they tend to purchase cookies, or where do they are likely to want to do it?
+If so, where do they tend to buy cookies, or where they are likely to want to do it?

 So, how do you get to know your Ideal Client?
 Easy my friend, You get to create it.
 Wait, don’t panic, it’s not like you’re going to get all Victor Frankenstein and create an unstable creature.
 You’re going to ask some questions and search for the answers.

 These questions will include name, gender, age, location, marital status, etc. The more specific the better you’ll be able to define this person.
 When you finish you’ll have your client’s story and this story is what’s going to help you to better understand your client and put yourself into his/her shoes.
 If you can “become” your client you’ll know exactly how to talk to them and your marketing will get easier:

 You’ll attract more people like your Ideal Client

 In the end, you will be able to achieve your business goals because you’ll be connecting with people who want to work with you.